5 Best Helmet Chin Mounts Ranked - Pros and Cons

 Cons: Not great for helmets with visors.
 Because the straps run through the goggle/visor area, if you're using this product with any full face helmet that has a closing visor, the straps will keep it from fully closing.
 Potentially patent infringing.

-So fifth place.
-Last, but not least.
-It's definitely better than a 3D printed chin mount.
-Those don't even make rank, and for good reason.
-This one is at least a quality product.
+So fourth place.
+This is at least a quality product.
 Professionally produced by a legitimate company.
 To be completely transparent, we had no experience with this mount, so we bought one to have a hands on experience with it.
 It was the only way to give it a fair shot.
 This mount is very similar to the SoPro mount in it's functionality and overall design.
 Unfortunately, we did rank it last because it is basically a direct knockoff of their idea.
 Being in the mount market since nearly the beginning, we saw SoPro as one of the first products in this niché category.
 That being said, we do not condone Chinese companies ripping off and undercutting original patented ideas.
-Unfortunately, there's not really a 5th product we could recommend for chin mounts.
-The only other option available are 3D printed mounts, but those might even be worse than a potentially patent infringing product.
-All that aside, it's a decent quality product.
+Everything aside, it's a decent quality product.
 We didn't give it a shot for long term use, but our initial reactions are that it's a decent product, but like the SoPro mount, best for MX motorcycle helmets, not for full face, closed visor helmets.
 If you're going to use this style of mount, we highly recommend SoPro first.
 They invented this product and use good quality aluminum.
 Their product should last a lifetime, TELESIN might last a year.
 We'll keep you updated.

 What do you think?
 What helmet chin mount have you used for your GoPro?
 Do you agree or disagree with our rankings?
 We hope this article gives you a chance to become more familiar with the current options out there so you can make an informed decision and purchase the best helmet chin mount for you.